 Prayer is part of the daily rhythm of life for the SLUH community in the following ways.

 MORNING P.A.
 PRAYER

-Each day begins with a prayer over the P.A., usually led by a member of the faculty, staff, or administration.
+Each day begins with a prayer over the Public Address system, usually led by a member of the faculty, staff or administration.
 Birthdays for the day are also announced at this time and held as a prayer intention.